microsoft/react-native-windows-samples/docs/native-modules-jsvalue.md

 JSValues can be useful for manipulating large and complex JS objects in your native code, giving you random access to just the values you need.
 However, note that there is a performance penalty to doing this, as the entirety of the JS object will be parsed into the JSValue before it is passed to your code.

-The performance hit of using JSValue in your native code, external to Microsoft.ReactNative, is currently on top of the performance hit of Microsoft.ReactNative's internal use of `folly::dynamic`.
+The performance hit of using JSValue in your external native code is in addition to the performance hit of Microsoft.ReactNative's own internal use of `folly::dynamic`.
+Data is marshalled out of Microsoft.ReactNative through a high-performance serialization interface, however reading that data back into a JSValue means taking the time and memory to completely re-construct the original object structure.

-Within Microsoft.ReactNative, JS objects are currently marshalled from the JS VM into the native code as `folly::dynamic` objects, and vise-versa.
-When those objects need to be further marshalled outside of Microsoft.ReactNative (across the WinRT ABI boundary) they are done serially via the high-performance `IJSValueReader` and `IJSValueWriter` interfaces, which completely avoid further heap allocations.

-However, using reading that data into a JSValue means taking the performance hit to completely re-construct the objects in their entirety.

 For more information, see [Marshalling Data](native-modules-marshalling-data.md).